campbelldurbin/MIST-4610-Project-1/README.md

 Again, the primary key of the entity representing the 'one' side in the one-to-many relationship appears as a foreign key in the entity representing the 'many' side and these relationships are designated as non-identifying because each of the entities can exist independently of one another.

-The final relationship within the data model is a one-to-one identifying relationship between Patient and Medical Record.
+The final relationship within the data model is a one-to-one identifying relationship between Patient and MedicalRecord.
 The logic supporting this relationship is as follows: a medical record only exists if there is a patient, and a patient only has one medical record.
 With that said, Patient’s primary key appears as a foreign key in the MedicalRecord entity.

 ## Data Dictionary